 Also Read: How to Clear/Flush Google Chrome DNS Cache in Windows 11

-So, this is how you can prevent Chrome from sending crash reports to Google.
-Using a private web browser is recommended if you want to remain on the safe side.
-If you need more help related to crash reports in Chrome, let us know in the comments.
+These simple steps prevent Chrome from sending crash reports to Google.
+To remain safe, it is recommended that you use a private web browser.
+If you need more help with Chrome crash reports, let us know in the comments.